s2t2/sbsim/README.md

 > ignoring certain directories is only supported in Python 3.13+.
 When we
 > upgrade we can consider updating the approach, but right now we are only
 > targeting specific files.

+The `mdformat` tool might not be able to format long lines of code, so some manual review may still be required.

+Long lines caused by links are OK to keep as-is.

 ### Pre-commit Hooks